 Friday, 14th.-A delightful voyage down Lake Michigan.
 Saturday, 15th.-This morning we came in sight of Chicago.
 A tug came off with our Consul (Mr. Warwick) in full uniform, who told us all the arrangements that have been made for our reception.
 The weather is beautiful.
 We lunched early, and immediately after the Committee of Reception came on board.
 The President of the Committee is from Co.
+Down (Mr. Dickson), and his wife was mittee is from Co.
 Down (Mr. Dickson), and his wife was a Miss Reid, and was at Killyleagh the day of our marriage.
 He is very happy here, and is pleased at being so well acquainted with us.
 Another member is from Killinchy (more Co.
 Down).